10% OFF WITH CODE:

 Some flotation devices are made of foam and are inherently buoyant.
 Others are inflatable—they either inflate automatically when they hit the water or can be manually or orally inflated by the wearer.
 Many devices are equipped with multiple inflation methods in case one ends up being faulty.
 Most use a carbon dioxide cartridge to inflate.

-Note that inflatable flotation devices are prohibited for children under 16 years of age.
+Note that inflatable flotation devices are not allowed for children under 16 years of age.

 Flotation devices for children